pyroscope/pyrocore/docs/usage-cli-tools.rst

 changes are first written to a temporary file, which is then renamed.

+.. _rtcontrol:

 rtcontrol
 ^^^^^^^^^

-``rtcontrol`` allows you to select torrents loaded into rTorrent using various filter conditions.
+:ref:`cli-usage-rtcontrol` allows you to select torrents loaded into rTorrent using various filter conditions.
 You can then either display the matches found in any rTorrent view for further inspection, list them to the console using flexible output formatting,